Learn How to Configure the Embedded Tomcat Server in a Spring Boot Application.

 Configure Tomcat Server Connections

-The server handles a number of concurrent requests by using its in-build thread pooling mechanism.
-However, for the effective and optimal use of the available resources like memory and CPU we can set the maximum number of concurrent threads the server creates.
-If not set, the value defaults to 200 threads.
+Tomcat server has an inbuilt thread pooling mechanism that allows the server to handle several requests concurrently.
+However, for the effective and optimal use of the available resources like memory and CPU, we can set the maximum number of concurrent threads the server creates.
+If not specified, the value defaults to 200 threads.

-Moreover, we can also specify how Minimum number of Threads should always remain in the pool, which is 10 by default.
+Moreover, we can also specify how the Minimum number of Threads should always remain in the pool, which isten0 by default.

-Once a client makes a connection with the server, the server waits for the request to be complete.
+Once a client connects with the server, the server waits for the request to be complete.
 We can specify the Tomcat Server Connection Timeout value.
 After the timeout value is exceeded, the server will close the client connection.

-And, we can Set Maximum Http Request Size.
-This is the
+And we can set the Maximum HTTP Request Size.

-Also, we can Set Maximum Post Request size.
+Also, we can set the Maximum Post Request size.

-We will have a look at How to Configure SSL in a Spring Boot Application.
+We will look at How to Configure SSL in a Spring Boot Application.

 Enable the Tomcat SSL `